Marguerite Priola: Final days in Marseille

 After spending the 1874/75 season with Théâtre de la Monnaie in Brussels, she joined the Opéra de Marseille for the 1876/77 season.
 When she arrived there, she was suffering from an illness affecting her voice which prevented her performing for several days.
 Before she had fully recovered, in order to allow the programme to proceed, she agreed to appear as Philine in Mignon by Ambroise Thomas on 6 October 1876.
-Unable to use her voice to her full potential, she was constantly booed throughout the three-hour performance, reducing her to tears while still on stage.
+Unable to use her voice to its full potential, she was constantly booed throughout the three-hour performance, reducing her to tears while still on stage.
 The next day she announced she would be unable to reappear before such a hostile audience and cancelled her engagement.
 She was however so deeply upset that her illness soon developed into a serious outbreak of typhoid fever, leading to her death in Marseille during the evening of 27 October 1876.
 She was aged only 27.
 Her body was returned to Paris, where her funeral at the Église de la Trinité was attended by many theatrical celebrities including Ambroise Thomas.

 Emma Calvé, in her autobiography My Life, claimed that Priola's death was a suicide:

 One of the most charming and gifted of my friends, Marguerite Priola, whose lovely voice and unusual talent should have brought her a far different fate, committed suicide as a result of the attitude taken by the critics with regard to her creation of a certain rôle.

-Another source claimed that she was killed by a transport au cerveau, a congestion of the brain which led to delirium and high fever followed by her death within several days.
+Another source said that she was killed by a transport au cerveau, a cerebral haemorrhage which led to delirium and high fever, followed by her death within several days.
 All accounts agree that it was the reception she received from the audience in Marseille that led to her death.

 The doctor's certificate, issued at the time, made it quite clear that her death was not caused by suicide or poisoning.
 It stated: "...
 Mlle Priola a succombé à une bronchite double, compliquée d'accidents typhiques, auxquels l'avaient prédisposée son état de prostration morale et la rude atteinte portée à son organisation délicate depuis son malheureux début."
 (Miss Priola succumbed to double bronchitis complicated by typhoid symptoms, encouraged by the moral exhaustion her delicate system had suffered following the harsh consequences of her unfortunate début.)